-In this highly practical, workshop-based, advanced subject, students dive deep into the world of international sports broadcasting, including real time, augmented reality 3D graphics technology.
+In this highly-practical, workshop-based, advanced subject, you will dive deep into the world of international sports broadcasting, including real-time, augmented reality 3D graphics technology.
 The rapid adoption of VizRT technology has created a demand for qualified motion graphic designers and operators, cross-discipline journalists, broadcast operators, and technical crew.
-Through immersive hands-on practical work, and specialised training, students gain in-depth knowledge of sports broadcast production, virtual reality and real-time 3D graphics.
-Students will work together as large production crews to produce sports broadcasts that are streamed live to the world.
+Through immersive, hands-on practical work, and specialised training, you will gain in-depth knowledge of sports broadcast production, virtual reality and real-time 3D graphics.
+You will also work together as large production crews to produce sports broadcasts that are streamed live to the world.

 Assumed knowledge is the minimum level of knowledge of a subject area that students are assumed to have acquired through previous study.
 It is the responsibility of students to ensure they meet the assumed knowledge expectations of the subject.
 Students who do not possess this prior knowledge are strongly recommended against enrolling and do so at their own risk.
 No concessions will be made for students’ lack of prior knowledge.